ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 val free : t @ unique -> unit
 ```

+Normally, a `free` operation would be dangerous since any remaining references
+can lead to a use-after-free segfault.
+But with the `unique` mode, the compiler
-The compiler guarantees that this operation will be sound: as the argument is
+guarantees that no further references remain.
+To provide this guarantee, the
-`unique`, there can be no further references to it that could lead to a
-use-after-free.
-The compiler tracks the uniqueness of values and marks values
+compiler tracks the uniqueness of values and marks values which have more than
-which have more than one reference pointing to them with the `aliased` mode:
+one reference pointing to them with the `aliased` mode:

 ```ocaml
 let duplicate : t -> t * t @ aliased = fun t -> t, t